Learn how to construct, implement, and download a Dynamic Function eXchange (DFX) design using the Vivado™ Design Suite. This course

 ▪ Direct JTAG connection, floorplanning, and timing constraints and analysis

-▪ Debug a DFX designs using the Vivado Design Suite
+▪ Debug a DFX design using the Vivado Design Suite

-▪ Implement a DFX system in an embedded environment using the Vitis IDE
+▪ Implement a DFX system in an embedded environment using the Vitis Unified IDE

 Course Outline